OzzyGoylusun/Python.-Exploratory-Data-Analysis-for-Spotify-and-YouTube-Popularity/README.md

 The following data preparation and preprocessing tasks were undertaken:

-- The dataset was first inspected and then imported into two separate Pandas DataFrames, one for each (i.e., Spotify and YouTube-related data)
+- The dataset was inspected and imported into two separate Pandas DataFrames, one for each (i.e., Spotify and YouTube-related data).
+- NaN/non-existing values of certain records within particular columns were also removed.
 - Certain columns that would not be required at any stage of the analysis were permanently dropped in both DataFrames.
-- NaN/non-existing values of certain records within particular columns were also removed.
-- Some data transformation tasks (e.g., new columns for a deeper data classification) were undertaken in an attempt to represent the data in the most user-friendly manner possible.
+- Some data transformation tasks (e.g., new columns for a deeper data classification, data conversion) were undertaken in an attempt to represent the data in the most user-friendly manner possible.

 ### Exploratory Data Analysis

-By analysing XXX, EDA sought to answer the following key questions:
+By analysing the dataset at hand, EDA sought to answer the following key questions, including but not limited to:

-1.
-2.
+1. What percentage of the top 50 songs on Spotify are composed by the top 20 artists on Spotify?
+2. How strong is the correlation between the top 50 Spotify tracks and their corresponding song durations?
-3.
+3. XXX
+4. XXX
+5. XXX

 ### Data Analysis